-For undergraduate students, the primary goal of the Stroum Center Opportunity Grants is to support undergraduate experiences with Jewish Studies through UW-approved study abroad experiences.
-Accredited academic domestic opportunities will also be considered (e.g., Middlebury Language Schools).
-Students can also apply funding towards MODHEB 105: Intensive Elementary Modern Hebrew, taught at UW during the summer full-term.
+For UW undergraduate students, the primary goal of the Stroum Center opportunity grants is to support undergraduate experiences with Jewish studies through UW-approved study abroad experiences.
+Priority is given to candidates studying a language of historical or contemporary importance to Jewish studies.
+Accredited academic opportunities in the United States, particularly around language learning, will also be considered (e.g., Middlebury Language Schools).
+Students may also apply funding towards MODHEB 105: Intensive Elementary Modern Hebrew if it is being offered at the UW during the summer full-term.

-For graduate students, Stroum Center Opportunity Grants are intended to help support research, conference attendance, and further study in topics related to Jewish Studies.
+For UW graduate students, Stroum Center opportunity grants help support research, conference attendance, and further study in topics related to Jewish studies.
 This research and study can be done domestically or abroad.

-- Attend or help staff at least one Stroum Center for Jewish Studies event on campus during the quarter following the experience.
+- Attend or help to staff at least one Stroum Center for Jewish Studies event on campus in an upcoming quarter.

-It is also expected that all Opportunity Grant winners will be available to speak with other potential candidates about their experience and to be an ambassador for the grant.
+It is also expected that all opportunity grant winners will serve as ambassadors for the grant and will be available to speak with other potential candidates.

-- A cover page with full name; campus mailing address; home mailing address; phone number; email address; UW Net ID; and UW student ID number.
+- Basic information, including full name; campus mailing address; home mailing address; phone number; email address; UW Net ID; and UW student ID number.

 - A current resume or CV.